cephdon/sami-ios/README.md

 -------------

  * Xcode
+ * AFNetworking

 Installation
 ---------------------

-No specific installation process is required.
-Drag the `client` folder of SAMI iOS SDK from the Finder window into your Xcode project to start using it.
+Drag the `client` folder of SAMI iOS SDK from the Finder window into your Xcode project.
+Make sure your project has dependency on AFNetworking library.

 Usage
 ---------------------

-The easiest way to start using the SAMI iOS SDK is to look at our iOS demo located at [https://github.com/samsungsamiio/sami-ios-demo](https://github.com/samsungsamiio/sami-ios-demo).
+The easiest way to start using the SAMI iOS SDK is to look at our iOS demo app located at [https://github.com/samsungsamiio/sami-ios-demo](https://github.com/samsungsamiio/sami-ios-demo).

 More about SAMI
 ---------------